catamphetamine/react-pages/README.md

 * Force-remount the page component every time when location changes (with potential override of this behavior using some form of `shouldUnmountPageOnLocationChange()` function parameter).
 * Add `state` parameter in `.meta()` function.
-* Don't automatically copy over the title to `og:title` and description to `og:description`, because all them are [different](https://d3creative.uk/blog/title-and-meta-description-vs-open-graph).
 * Should `getCookie()` parameter be removed from `load()` function?
 If yes then should the cookie be moved to navigation context object or something.
 * Add a parameter function that will be called when a `load()` function throws an error.
 That function should return an object of shape `{ redirect: ... }`.
 Write the name of that parameter function in the "Fetching Data From Server" section of the readme.
 * Add the relevant TypeScript types.